souldern/souldern.github.io/home/site-notes/email.md

   SMTP Server **smtp.gmail.com**
   Port  **587**
-  User Name **someonesouldernpc@gmail.org** (the real gmail account to use)
+  User Name **someone.souldernpc@gmail.org** (The real gmail account to use)
   Password **AAAA BBBB CCCC DDDD** (The App password saved earlier for this account)

 # Sending Emails

-  Google will send one test email to which you must click on a link to verify the email then you can use the new address to send emails.
+  Google will send one test email to which you must click on a link to verify the email, then you can use the new address to send emails.

   ![sendemail](sendemail.png)